top of page

 By: Fargo Bcn

-Meet two good friends whom you would like to hang around with; despite having particular difficulty "overcoming the language barrier."
-A very typical encounter among different people, like many of us coming from foreign countries and having to learn to speak a new language apart from our mother tongue.
+Meet two good friends you would like to hang around with despite having difficulty "overcoming the language barrier."
+It is a very typical encounter among different people, like many of us coming from foreign countries and having to learn to speak a new language apart from our mother tongue.
 Two promising young adults have come from a long journey to Tampere to make a fresh start.
 Sedad was 24, and Ahmad was 21 when they arrived in Finland in 2015.
 Like any of us, they both have simple dreams and aspirations.
 After over a month of getting to know them better, from their regular visits to our little multicultural congregation and their interest in learning English twice a week, it encouraged me to make things different for them.
 Being shy, sincere, and humble, I'm grateful they're the kind of people who can get along quickly.
-It's amazing to feel the good vibes between us.
-Not so surprising that I got to trust them both in such a short time, and they also trust me in return.
+It's incredible to feel the good vibes between us.
+Unsurprisingly, I got to trust them both quickly, and they also trusted me in return.

 This is how we all started.
 Taking time to listen and appreciate a foreign language is fun.
-A key to love, understand and learn how to speak English easy.
 (Photo taken at the Parish house, Näsilinnankatu).

 Starting a new community in Tampere.
 Sedad and Ahmad pose with Finnish friends, Kati and Leena during the Christmas Carol service at Vanha kirkko.
 Helping them adopt to the Finnish culture, Leena helps in organizing activities aside from teaching Finnish and English lessons once a week.

 It's LOVE that brought us together underneath the Christmas tree.
-Celebrating together, Sedad and Ahmad's first Christmas in Finland in a homely atmosphere in Hervanta.
+Sedad and Ahmad celebrate their first Christmas in Finland in a homely atmosphere in Hervanta.

 ICCK- It's About Family